EmmyAnieDev/laravel_turorial/README.md

 -   Query Parameters are ways we can add/inject values or variables into our URL.

 -   Route Parameters also known as Wildcards in Laravel.
 They are part of the URL structure and don't use a variable name.

+-   Controller is a class that handles incoming HTTP requests and returns responses.
+It acts as an intermediary between the application's models, views, and logic.

+-   We use one controller for a specific group of route, which contain numerous function for that group of route.

+-   To create a Controller we run "php artisan make:controller ControllerName (PizzaController)".